AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**3-6-2021**
+- Unable to scan parcels with the new scanners.
+- Test scanning parcels with the old scanners still does not work.
+- After investigating the labels, it seemed like that the faulty was the label itself.
+A portion of the label is blanked, thus scanners weren't able to read them correctly.
+- Fixed skip addresses for google geo API. mapObj for Cres, Dr., Blvd, Cres., Cr, Crt.
+- Fixed submitting photo.
+A little slow.
+Check the queries being done when submitting a photo.
+Gets rid of redundancy on using the update package function.

 **3-5-2021**
 - Internal Staff asks that citi back up aren't working because Altaro VM Back-Up is 2 updates behind
   - Update may require the server to reboot.